tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 - it will encourage spending rather than holding of coins.

-The selected emission rate will result in Grin becoming a high inflationary currency with more than 10% inflation for the first 10&nbsp;years, which is higher than most competing cryptocurrencies or successful fiat systems.
+The selected emission rate will result in Grin becoming a high inflationary currency with more than 10% inflation for the first 10 years, which is higher than most competing cryptocurrencies or successful fiat systems.
 This is in comparison to other cryptocurrencies such as Monero, which will have less than 1% inflation after the first eight years in circulation, and a decreasing 0.87% inflation with the start of its tail emissions [[5]].
 Monero will have a better potential of being used as a Store of Value (SoV) in the long run.